 In June we were delighted to receive our RRSA Recognition of Commitment (ROC) status.

 During this academic year, we will be working towards achieving Level 1.
 The RRSA steering group have been busy planning events to help children recognise their rights and responsibilities, both in school and beyond.
 We are extremely proud of our children, staff and school.
 We hope that you will continue to support us on our Rights Respecting journey.

 Our RR Steering Group has a very important role in raising awareness of the UNCRC (United Nations Convention on the Rights of the Child) and promoting the awareness of children’s rights at St. Columba’s.
 In our Steering Group meetings, all members work hard to ensure that UNCRC Article 12 ‘Children should have a say in matters which affect them’ is always top of our agenda.

 By working together, we seek to ensure that all stakeholders have an opportunity to have their views heard and grow in confidence and knowledge when discussing the UNCRC and its impact on our daily lives.
 We work closely with our School Council, ECO committee and Digital leaders to strengthen the voices of children both inside and outside school.

-As we welcome our new Year 1's aswell as new pupils within our school community we are reminded of Article 28, that every child has to an education.
+As we welcome our new Year 1's as well as new pupils within our school community we are reminded of Article 28, that 'Every child has the right to an education'.